 Usually, the Campfire Sing-A-Long begins at 7:00 p.m.
 However, Chip and Dale mingle with guests a little earlier.

-*Disney notes on their site here that the sing-a-long and movie are held nightly as weather permits.
+*Disney notes on their site that the sing-a-long and movie are held nightly as weather permits.
 You will want to check with the resort for the exact time and schedule or call (407) 939-7529.

 Chip and Dale played games and greeted guests for almost 30 minutes.
 Then they disappeared for a break at around 6:40 p.m. before the sing-a-long started.

 During this time, cast members had started a fire in both fire pits for guests to roast marshmallows and make s’mores.
 Complimentary packages of marshmallows were available.
 But I noticed many guests had brought their own marshmallows and s’mores kits.

 Chip and Dale stayed on stage for a few songs and then disappeared again.
 Toward the end of the show, the pair came back out, and everyone formed a circle around them to do the Hokey Pokey.

 Chip and Dale’s Campfire Sing-A-Long lasted approximately 30 minutes.
 After it was over, everyone was invited to stay for the nightly Movie Under the Stars.
 The movie is played in the same outdoor theater area.